isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 **Predictive power** </br>
 The predictive power of a model can be measured either by using R squared or c statistic. </br>
-R squared is also used for assessing linear regression models. in logistic regressions, a slightly different method (mcfadden's pseudo R squared) is used, but the interpretation is similar.
+R squared is also used for assessing linear regression models. in logistic regressions, a similar method (mcfadden's pseudo R squared) with the same interpretation is used.
 R squared measures the proportion of variance that can be explained by the predictor variables. </br></br>
 The c statistic is a measure of discrimination- it measures how well a model can distinguish between those who have and do not have the outcome of interest.
-The receiver operating characteristic (ROC) curve is a plot of sensitivity/ 1 - specificity, and the concordonce statistic is the area under a ROC curve.
+The receiver operating characteristic (ROC) curve is a plot of sensitivity/ 1 - specificity, and the concordonce statistic is the area under the ROC curve.
 A c statistic of 0.5 indicates that a model is only as good at predicting the outcome as random chance, and a c statistic of 1 indicates perfect prediction.

 ```
 #Calculating McFadden's Pseudo R^2